DJ LeMahieu Player Props: Yankees vs. Mariners

-DJ LeMahieu -- with an on-base percentage of .225 in his past 10 games, 95 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Seattle Mariners, with Bryce Miller on the mound, on May 29 at 9:40 PM ET.
+The New York Yankees, including DJ LeMahieu (.179 batting average in his past 10 games), battle starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Padres.
+He had a one-hit performance in his most recent game (1-for-5) against the Mariners.

 DJ LeMahieu Game Info & Props vs. the Mariners